 Analysis within CART:

-Each PLU will trigger a Soil Data Access (Soil Susceptibility to Compaction Interpretation) web service to determine the percentage and acreage of compacted soils .
+Each PLU will trigger a Soil Data Access (Soil Susceptibility to Compaction Interpretation) web service to determine the percentage and acreage of soils susceptible to compaction.
 The Soil Data Access services utilizes the NRCS-published soils database (SSURGO).
 If the potential for compacted soils are present, a threshold value will be set as determined in figure 24 and existing condition question will be triggered.
 The planner may also identify this resource concern based on site-specific conditions and a threshold of 50 will be set.
 The existing condition question will set the existing score as seen in figure 25.
 (Appropriate for all land uses.)

 Figure 24: Soil Compaction Threshold